mme-ucl/CmuMD/README.md

 ### Example 2: Concentration Driven Flux - methanol-water separation in an MFI membrane

-This example illustrates the applixaiton of the CGD-MD method for the liquid phase separation of methanol-water mixture.
+This example illustrates the application of the CGD-MD method for the liquid phase separation of methanol-water mixture.
 [Madero-Castro et al., 2021](https://t.co/kRg0Jz4czS?amp=1).
 The input files are available in `Examples/Example2_methanol_water_separation_in_MFI_membrane`